 3. 30% of participants felt there was a lack of space suitable for their lunch break often resorting to eating at their desks

-Candidates look to interview with organisations that share their vision for the future and show they can adapt with changing tides.
+Candidates look to interview with organisations that share their vision for the future and show they can adapt to changing tides.
 The workplace is often a candidate's first insight into an organisation's culture.
 Utilising an office design that can showcase this at a brief glance is not an impossible task.

 The question is....are you willing to make a change and make the investment?